nginxinc/nginx-plus-go-client/README.md

 $ make test
 ```

-This will build and run an NGINX Plus container, execute the SDK tests against NGINX Plus API, and then clean up:
+This will build and run an NGINX Plus container, execute the SDK tests against NGINX Plus API, and then clean up.
+If it fails and you want to clean up (i.e. stop the running container), please use `$ make clean`

+## Support
+This project is not covered by the NGINX Plus support contract